 Please share your own thoughts, practices, tips, and experiences with me in the comments.

 Share this post with someone you care about.

-“I took a deep breath and listened to the old bray of my heart.
+These words from Sylvia Plath always make me smile inside: “I took a deep breath and listened to the old bray of my heart.
 I am.
 I am.
-I am.” – Sylvia Plath
+I am.”

 Free watercolor texture by Sabine Fischer; lettering by Aim Happy.